“Historic palazzo in the white hilltown of Ostuni, with Moorish patios, a Michelin-starred restaurant and creamy interiors”

 - Vegetarian menu

-Start with Ostuni – it's a jewel of a town.
-Close-packed whitewashed houses spill across three hills, the highest of them crowned with a hulking Aragonese cathedral and a Puglian 'bridge of sighs'.
-The hotel is part of this citadel, merging into the walls and sharing the best views across olive groves to the sea.
-Wander along cobbled pedestrian lanes, past fragrant bakeries and Baroque churches (one contains an early history exhibition), to end at the obelisked Piazza della Libertà, which positively throbs with café life on a summer Saturday evening.
+- Explore Ostuni – a jewel of a town.
+Wander along cobbled lanes, past fragrant bakeries and Baroque churches (one contains an early history exhibition), to the Piazza della Libertà, which throbs with café life on a summer evening

-The hotel can also arrange horse-riding excursions and cookery lessons.
+- Make sure you leave time for a relaxing treatment in the spa.
+The hotel can also arrange horse-riding excursions and cookery lessons

 Activities on site or nearby include: